-Working in a gym several hours every day gives me an interesting perspective on how people approach fitness.
-Some people come in and only use cardio equipment; others strictly weights; and some walk by all the equipment and head straight for the sauna in an attempt to sweat the fat off.
+Working in a gym for several hours every day gives me an interesting perspective on how people approach fitness.
+Some people come in and only use cardio equipment; others strictly weights, and some walk by all the equipment and head straight for the sauna in an attempt to sweat the fat off.
 Each one is confident they'll succeed, spending days, weeks and months in pursuit of...something.
-Unfortunately most of these people don't have the single most critical thing that's required for success.
-A plan.
+Unfortunately, most of these people don't have the single most critical thing required for success—a plan.

 Visit a doctor and get a complete physical.
 Write down your vital statistics and discuss with your physician which ones you need to improve and by what amounts.
 Make notes of any limitations your doctor may give you and discuss what healthy changes you can make over the next one, two and three months.
 Re-check your vital statistics every 90 to 180 days.

 Write down your goals for the next 30, 60 and 90 days.
-Post them somewhere you'll see them everyday such as the refrigerator or a bathroom mirror.
+Post them somewhere you'll see them every day, such as the refrigerator or a bathroom mirror.
 Carry another copy with you in your pocket or purse.
-The idea is to remain focused on your goals and have a copy close by to help you when temptations arise.
+The idea is to remain focused on your goals and have a copy close to help you when temptations arise.

 Look at your diet.
-Keep a food log of everything you eat and drink for 7 days.
-Now go through that list and see what items are helping you achieve your goals and which ones are hurting you.
-If you aren't sure what to look for, schedule an appointment with a registered licensed dietitian.
-I also suggest you try healthier recipes such as the ones you'll find on my website or in magazines such as Cooking Light, Light & Tasty or Vegetarian Times.
+Keep a food log of everything you eat and drink for seven days.
+Now go through that list and see what items help you achieve your goals and which ones are hurting you.
+If you aren't sure what to look for, schedule an appointment with a registered, licensed dietitian.
+I also suggest you try healthier recipes such as those you'll find on my website or in magazines such as Cooking Light, Light & Tasty or Vegetarian Times.